-- AU-1.4.26 Negotiating terms for an investment on behalf of a client is an example of an activity which may be regarded as activities of the kind specified in Rule AU-1.4.19. - AU-1.4.27 The following are examples of activities which, when taken in isolation, are unlikely to be regarded as an activity of the kind specified in Rule AU-1.4.19: - (a) Appointing professional advisers; - (b) Preparing a prospectus/business plan; - (c) Identifying potential sources of funding; - (d) Assisting investors/subscribers/borrowers to complete and submit application forms; or - (e) Receiving application forms for processing/checking and/or onward transmission.
+- AU-1.4.25 The BFX, as a licensed exchange, is not therefore classed as an investment firm licensee subject to Volume 4 (Investment Business).
+It is subject to separate rules issued by the CBB (see Volume 6 of the CBB Rulebook). - AU-1.4.26 Negotiating terms for an investment on behalf of a client is an example of an activity which may be regarded as activities of the kind specified in Rule AU-1.4.19. - AU-1.4.27 The following are examples of activities which, when taken in isolation, are unlikely to be regarded as an activity of the kind specified in Rule AU-1.4.19: - (a) Appointing professional advisers; - (b) Preparing a prospectus/business plan; - (c) Identifying potential sources of funding; - (d) Assisting investors/subscribers/borrowers to complete and submit application forms; or - (e) Receiving application forms for processing/checking and/or onward transmission.